kenvilar/clubready/README.md

-## About ClubReady
+## About the Project

-ClubReady is a web app for creating clubs and organizing its members
+This project is a web app for creating clubs and organizing its members

 ## TODO